w3f/Grants-Program/applications/AdMeta.md

 Advertising is our natural needs in almost all social scenarios, and we meet this needs in Metaverse.

 [Parami](https://parami.io/) builds Web3 ad platforms as well, and their scope is to build the DID and privacy layer by themselves.
-While we are focusing on the advertising functionality only, and the DID service will be provided by Litentry, who is more professional on this field and has already their products.
-Also, our ad platform is targeting only in Metaverse, not Web3.
+While we are focusing on the advertising functionality, and the DID service will be provided by Litentry, who is more professional on this field and has already their products.
+Also, our ad platform is targeting on Metaverse, not Web3.

 ## Team :busts_in_silhouette: